Autumn Reeser

 Autumn Reeser (born September 21, 1980) is an American actress.
 She is known for her roles as Taylor Townsend on the Fox series The O.C., Lizzie Grant on HBO's Entourage, Katie Andrews on ABC's No Ordinary Family, and Leslie Bellcamp on E!'s The Arrangement.
-She has appeared in the films The Girl Next Door (2004), So Undercover (2012), Sully (2016), and in ten Hallmark Channel television films in leading roles.
+She has appeared in the films The Girl Next Door (2004), So Undercover (2012), Sully (2016), and in over a dozen Hallmark Channel television films in leading roles.

 Early life

-During her childhood, Reeser played a wide variety of characters in local musical theater productions, from the age of seven until seventeen.
-Reeser graduated from Carlsbad High School in 1998.
-After high school, she moved to Los Angeles.
-She graduated from UCLA's School of Theater, Film and Television in 2004.
+Reeser graduated from UCLA's School of Theater, Film and Television in 2004.
 She also studied acting at the Beverly Hills Playhouse.